lars-wobus/vr-trial-june-2019/README.md

 ## Controls

-- Use the start button of the left Oculus Touch Controller to navigate between menues
+- Use the start button of the left Oculus Touch Controller to navigate between menus
 - Use the IndexTriggers of the left/right Oculus Touch Controllers to shoot

 ## Missing Features / Changes During The Development